twitter/rezolus/README.md

 curl --silent http://localhost:4242/vars
 ```

-### Building with eBPF Support
+### Building with BPF Support

-By default, eBPF support is not compiled in.
+By default, BPF support is not compiled in.
 If you wish to produce a build with
 BPF support enabled, follow the steps below:

 #### Prerequisites